chainguard-dev/edu/content/chainguard/chainguard-enforce/iam-groups/enforce-github-identity/index.md

 provider "chainguard" {}
 ```

-This is a fairly barebones Terraform configuration file, but we will define the rest of the resources in the other two files. `main.tf` just  declares and initializes the Chainguard Terraform provider.
+This is a fairly barebones Terraform configuration file, but we will define the rest of the resources in the other two files.
+In `main.tf`, we declare and initialize the Chainguard Terraform provider.

 To create the `main.tf` file, run the following command.